 #7.
 Lots of you reading this right now also have a Lexus RX :)

-The last thing I’ve learned was that, despite oodles of people hating me for this and leaving my site, many others shared that they HAVE THE EXACT SAME CAR!!
+The last thing I’ve learned and want to share in the Lexus review was that, despite oodles of people hating me for this and leaving my site, many others shared that they HAVE THE EXACT SAME CAR!!
 Which is fantastic!
 And I appreciate all of you who reached out to tell me so during the apocalypse too.
 (Though more of you emailed me on the side vs publicly stating it ;))

 I started a tally so I could share the total numbers, but it seems I lost it all and could only find one of the messages I saved which coincidentally also came from a $$ blogger!
 Per Grant from Millennial Money: